10 secret places to explore in Ontario this summer

-Secret places to explore in Ontario are generally off the beaten path, so even if people have heard of them, they rarely make the trip to go see these attractions and natural wonders.
+Secret places to explore in Ontario are generally off the beaten path, so even if people have heard of them, they rarely make the trip to go see these natural wonders.
 Yet, everyone should.
 There are some truly spectacular places to explore in this rugged province.
+Just make sure to check first on new rules for visiting as things are different this year.

 Here are some secret places to explore in Ontario before summer is over.